albertogg/albertogg.github.com/_drafts/rack-web-server-basics.md

 ## What's Rack and how does it work

+According to [Wikipedia][wiki]:

-> Rack provides a minimal, modular and adaptable interface for developing web
+> Rack provides a minimal, modular and adaptable interface for developing Web
 > applications in Ruby.
 By wrapping HTTP requests and responses in the simplest
-> way possible, it unifies and distills the API for web servers, web frameworks,
+> way possible, it unifies and distills the API for Web servers, Web frameworks,
 > and software in between (the so-called middleware) into a single method call.

 > A Rack application is a Ruby object (not a class) that responds to call.
 It